afadfasdfa4/learngit/readme.txt

-git is a great version control system. git is free software.
+Git is a distributed version control system.
-Add one line.
+Git is free software distributed under the GPL.